 Brazil accounts for a large portion of both South America’s geography and, as it so happens, its language diversity.
+Do you know the most spoken languages in Brazil?

 Though Spanish is the primary language in most South American countries, Portuguese is actually what’s spoken most in South America, and that’s all thanks to Brazil.
 In the country of Carnaval, Samba and Bossa Nova, Portuguese is more or less spoken by everybody, but there’s still plenty of room for the coexistence of languages like Japanese, Spanish, Dutch and Vlax Romani, to say nothing of the 274 indigenous languages spoken by individuals belonging to 305 different ethnicities, according to 2010 Census estimates.